Student workers strike at UC Riverside

 The strike will continue until the two groups reach an acceptable agreement.

-“Our bargaining teams have been bargaining daily, hourly, with the UC,” King said.
-“Campuses will be prepared for contingencies should a strike interfere with the conclusion of the academic term.”
+“Campuses will be prepared for contingencies should a strike interfere with the conclusion of the academic term,” King said.

 A number of state legislators penned a letter to UC President Michael Drake urging university officials to come to the table.